ferrous-systems/rust-training/training-slides/src/dealing-with-unwrap.md

 ## Unwrap -> ?

 * `.unwrap()`'ing both `Option` and `Result` *seems* like an the easy way out
-* Cons: refactoring later never happens and leads to more brittle code
+* Switching from `.unwrap()` calls often leads to changes in function signatures, and the refactoring becomes wider and difficult with time and code

 Instead, prefer using the early return `?` operator where possible, or at least `.expect()`